acronis/ui-component-library/packages/documentation/theming/tokens.md

 # Design system tokens

-We use Figma local variable to generate our design system tokens.
+We use Figma local variables to generate our design system tokens.
 You can find the tokens in the `packages/ui/src/styles/tokens` folder.

 In source code we provide access to design tokens via css variables.